 What goes wrong leaving WooCommerce.

-I run a 6-year background shipping WordPress and WooCommerce, so I know exactly where these migrations break.
+I have six years shipping WordPress and WooCommerce, and I have run these migrations in both directions, so I know where they break.
 Five recurring ones:

 Reviews lost.
-WooCommerce reviews (or Judge.me/YITH on Woo) don't carry over unless exported and re-imported as metafields.
-Years of social proof vanish.
+WooCommerce reviews (or Judge.me/YITH on Woo) don't carry over unless exported and re-imported.
+Years of social proof vanish, and with them the star ratings in your search results, which costs you clicks on every product page that had them.

 Subscriptions broken.
-WooCommerce Subscriptions has no native Shopify equivalent — it needs ReCharge or Bold, and the active subscriber tokens have to be migrated carefully or churn spikes.
+WooCommerce Subscriptions has no native Shopify equivalent — it needs ReCharge or Bold, and the active subscriber payment tokens have to be migrated carefully or churn spikes.
+This is the item I scope first, because it is the one that can lose you revenue outright.

 What I migrate.